+Are you an expat moving overseas?
 Are you ready to relocate to a new country?
 Moving abroad can be both exhilarating and overwhelming.

 Between packing up your house, saying goodbye to friends and preparing for your new job, there’s a lot to think about.